Peacock Bass vs Pacu: Complete Comparison (2026)

 Health and Lifespan Comparison

 Peacock Bass has a typical lifespan of 10-15 years, while Pacu lives approximately 20-30 years.
 Health profiles differ significantly between these fish.
-Peacock Bass is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Pacu faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Peacock Bass is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+Pacu faces its own health challenges including species-specific conditions.
+The count of documented health predispositions is similar between the two, but the specific conditions and management approaches differ.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health